RanjeetHambire/B-Calculator/README.md

 # B-Calculator

-Thise is a simple Calculator create by using simple HTML and CSS.
+Thise is a simple Calculator created by using simple HTML and CSS.
 This is the simple project it's a part of online learning course.

 ## 🛠 Skills